Julie (1956 film): Production

 The movie's working title was If I Can't Have You.
 Stone's signing was announced in January 1956.

 Arwin Productions was the production firm recently formed by Day and her husband Martin Melcher.

 The aircraft in Julie were Douglas R5D-1/3 Skymaster four-engined cargo and passenger airliners from Transocean Air Lines, a charter company based at Oakland International Airport, (San Francisco).

-The soundtrack includes music by three composers.
-The song "Midnight on the Cliffs" by pianist/composer Leonard Pennario, is repeatedly heard as Doris Day frantically attempts to avoid being murdered by Louis Jourdan.
-The song "Dream Rhapsody", also by Pennario, is based on themes taken directly from the Symphony in D minor by César Franck.
+The soundtrack includes music by three composers: the Academy Award-nominated title song Julie was written by Leith Stevens and Tom Adair; and both the picture's thematic backbone, the instrumental "Midnight on the Cliffs", and the piano composition "Dream Rhapsody", by pianist/composer Leonard Pennario.
+The latter is based on themes taken directly from the Symphony in D minor by César Franck.

 Reception

 Box office

 According to MGM records, Julie earned $1,415,000 in the US and Canada and $1,185,000 elsewhere resulting in a profit of $604,000.